 With niche experience in the film and media sector, Kate has acted for the New Zealand Film Commission on its funding of New Zealand films.
 She is adept at negotiating film financing documents with producers, distributors and sales agents, film financiers, and international film related government agencies.

 Kate has both private practice and in-house international experience.
-She worked in London at Freshfields Bruckhaus Deringer and then as senior legal counsel for Geo Networks, a dark fibre telecoms company.
+She worked in London at Freshfields Bruckhaus Deringer and then as senior legal counsel for Geo Networks, a dark fibre telecommunications company.
 She has strong communication skills having dealt with all parties (both internal and external) to TMT transactions.

 Advising Z Energy on its move from a legacy system to a SaaS platform for its Z Business card offering.
 This involved negotiation of a master services agreement to underpin the installation and integration services to be provided by, and the ongoing processing agreement with, the SaaS platform provider.

-Advising Oranga Tamariki on its move from its legacy ERP system to a SAP SaaS platform available through the All-of-Government SaaS (AoG SaaS) panel arrangements.
+Advising Oranga Tamariki on its move from its legacy ERP system to SAP SaaS platform available through the All-of-Government SaaS (AoG SaaS) panel arrangements.
 This involved reviewing the AoG SaaS suite of agreements, negotiating specific variations with the supplier and internal workarounds with Oranga Tamariki, negotiating a Master Services Agreement with a third-party implementation service provider and associated statements of work.